Ritushwar/linux/SSH_Client_Server/setup_ssh_server.md

      ifconfig

-Now we can connect using the ip address, username and password in your android phone.
+Now we can connect using the ip address, username and password throuh your client device

+After that we can stop the ssh

+      sudo systemctl stop ssh